 The consequences of criminal cases are severe.
 Therefore the laws and rules of evidence generally, are even more strict for criminal prosecutions.

 Criminal evidence law is more conservative than the general law of evidence

-For example, the rule against hearsay limits use of out of court statements offered for the truth of the matter asserted.
+For example, consider the rule against hearsay.
+It limits use of out of court statements offered for the truth of the matter asserted.
 This includes anecdotes, rumor, lack of personal knowledge.
 If a sworn witness testifies in court, “the other witness told me …” that would normally be inadmissible hearsay — in both civil and criminal evidence law.

 The constitutional right to confront witnesses against you, however, applies only to criminal cases.
 A question asked of a witness that calls for hearsay, could violate the accused’s right to confrontation.
 But that can only happen in a criminal case.

 Even if within a hearsay exception, the judge may still exclude it to protect the accused person’s right to confront.